cisagov/ScubaGoggles/baselines/commoncontrols.md

 The action for the above DLP policies SHOULD be set to block external sharing.

-- _Rationale:_ Data Loss Prevention (DLP) rules help identify and limit the sharing of sensitive content, protecting agency information.
-Blocking and/or having warnings on these DLP-scanned files from being shared with users can reduce the risk of unintentional introduction of sensitive content.
+- _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
+DLP policies provide a way for agencies to detect and prevent unauthorized disclosures.
-- _Last modified:_ October 23, 2024
+- _Last modified:_ October 25, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)